It left no marks

 There should be a ‘no wrong door’ approach to women experiencing violence.
 This means that regardless of where a woman enters the service system, she is supported to access appropriate care that meets her holistic needs.
 For women disclosing experiences of non-fatal strangulation (NFS) including those who might be suffering from an acquired brain injury (ABI), this means all the services she encounters need to have appropriate referral pathways and protocols and staff who are supported by regular training to use them.
 The Pathways Project was designed to support and strengthen professional understanding and local capacity to respond to sexual assault related NFS.

 Women do not always disclose NFS at the time it occurred or attend an emergency department directly after being strangled.
 Studies have shown that when women disclose other forms of physical intimate partner violence there is higher likelihood that they will have also experienced NFS.
 The way we ask about NFS is particularly important as victims and survivors can minimise the impact of NFS or fail to relate their experiences to screening questions that use jargon or legal terminology.
 Services need to be cognisant of children’s needs, as research indicates they are often in the home when strangulation by an intimate partner occurs.
 When appropriate, services may also need the knowledge and skills to deliver effective health promotion to women who are engaging in sexual choking.
+Service providers working with women with experiences of violence should be cognisant of vicarious trauma.
+Full Stop Australia provide Vicarious Trauma Management Training that may assist.

 The evidence